Abdel161/splitty/README.md

 ### Extensions

 We have implemented every extension for the project: Live Language Switch, Detailed Expenses, Foreign Currency, Open Debts, Statistics and Email Notification.

-## Support

-If you encounter any issues while running the application, have any questions, or wish to submit a new language, please feel free to [open an issue](https://gitlab.ewi.tudelft.nl/cse1105/2023-2024/teams/oopp-team-57/-/issues) in this repository.